microsoft/EPPC23-ALM/lab-03/README.md

 In this task, you will learn how to create a new branch in GitHub.

-1. Go back to your forked environment
+1. Go back to your forked repository

 1. Open up your Codespace by selecting **Code** and selecting your Codespace